 Continued improvement

-We worked in an Agile environment which meant we were iterating through different design and technical solutions in a bi-weekly manner.
-One of the most successful iterations (seen above) marked a paradigm change in our landing pages and similar pages design for several of audibene's sub-brands.
+We operated in an Agile environment, iterating through design and technical solutions on a bi-weekly cadence.
+One of the most successful iterations—illustrated above—represented a paradigm shift in the design of our landing pages and similar pages across multiple audibene sub-brands.

 Above: extract from one of the four different component libraries I introduced to the team.
 Two libraries focused on Tokens and Atoms, while the other two focused on common elements for the web and email.